shotsan/fantastic-network/README.md

 At TTI level (1ms), code checks if the tx gain has been changed, if so, it changes tx gain to the gain key set by redis client

-Known bugs: Some of the debug prints are in time-sensitive loops that can affect performance, please ignore performance or del
+Known bugs:
 ========
+Some of the debug prints are in time-sensitive loops that can affect performance, please ignore performance or delete

 Support:
 =====